Minitel: Minitel and the Internet

 The impact of Minitel on the development of the Internet in France remains a topic of significant debate, partly because Minitel offered over a thousand services, many of which are now available on the Internet.
 In 1986, French university students effectively organized a national strike utilizing Minitel, showcasing an early instance of digital communication tools being employed for technological political objectives.

-The French government's allegiance to the domestically developed Minitel impeded the uptake of the Internet in France.
-Despite reaching a peak of nine million terminals in the 1990s, there remained 810,000 terminals in the country as late as 2012.
+The French government's allegiance to the domestically developed Minitel impeded the full, widespread adoption of the Internet in France.
+Despite reaching a peak of nine million terminals in the 1990s, there remained 810,000 terminals in France as late as 2012.

 Resources within France Télécom were directed towards Minitel development, diverting attention from Internet-related initiatives.
 The sustained emphasis on Minitel by France Telecom did not significantly impact the adoption or advancement of internet-based companies in France.
-By 2018, the country is comparable with the other western countries in terms of high-speed internet penetration in households.
+By 2018, France was comparable with the other western countries in terms of high-speed internet adoption in households.